NexPlayer/Android-SDK/advanced.md

 #### native int setProperties (int property,String value)

-Sets the value of an individual NexPlayer™ string property based on the numerical ID of the property.
+Sets the value of an individual NexPlayer string property based on the numerical ID of the property.

 This is a string version of setProperties(int, int).